krei-se/droidfor.ge/README.md

 3. Set device_name and bluetooth_name to the first part of the FQDN (devicename.domain.tld -> devicename)

 4. Runs all admin-tasks-scripts in skeleton/adminTasksScripts.
 See the folder for details, here are the default scripts and you can ofc already add some:
-    1. 001-enableFixedAdbWirelessViaWiredAdb - what the filename says
+    1. `001-enableFixedAdbWirelessViaWiredAdb` - what the filename says
-    2. 010-copyInternalStorageContent - copies skeleton/sdcard to the internal storage via rsync (fast, can do gigabytes.
-Lineage provides rsync, see the script how it works if you like that)
+    2. `010-copyInternalStorageContent` - copies skeleton/sdcard to the internal storage via rsync (fast, can do gigabytes.
+Lineage provides rsync, see the script how it works if you like that.
+But as its rather complicated we use the sshd termux rsync later for backups)
-    3. 100-grabDomainED25519CACerts - this is not optimal yet or standarized RFC, but it asks the local DNS for the TXT-Records of self-signed ED25519-CAs for a set list of hosts (ca. ldap. and vpn.) then saves it to the device on sdcard/ca.domain.tld.crt for use in OpenVPN and OpenLDAP.
-See the script for details how to publish self-signed ed25519 cas in your domain using opnsense or openwrt
+    3. `100-grabDomainED25519CACerts` - this is not optimal yet or standarized RFC, but it asks the local DNS for the TXT-Records of self-signed ED25519-CAs for a set list of hosts (ca. ldap. and vpn.) then saves these to the device on `/sdcard/certs/` for use in OpenVPN and OpenLDAP.
+See the script for details how to publish self-signed ed25519 cas in your domain using opnsense or openwrt and a webserver

-    2. Pre-Setup openvpn by copying all files from `skeleton/openvpn` to `/sdcard/openvpn`
+    4. `200-openvpnConfig` - copying all files from `skeleton/openvpn` to `/sdcard/openvpn`
-    3. Pre-Setup openvpn for this device by copying `devicename.domain.tld.crt` and `devicename.domain.tld.key` from `openvpnKeys` to `sdcard/openvpn` - this does nothing if no file matching is found
-5. Copies the standard sshd-starter script for Termux:Boot from `skeleton/termuxBoot` to `/data/data/com.termux/files/home/.termux/boot`.
-You may need to restart the device later for this to work and other than that it works there is no indication that the script is running.
+    5. `201-openvpnDeviceCerts` - if found in openvpnKeys/ copies the device fqdn cert from f.e. `openvpnKeys/$devicename.domain.tld.crt/key` to `/sdcard/openvpn/device.crt/key` - the files are fixed called device.crt and device.key so you can apply a general profile across the fleet.
+If a ca.domain.tld record is found via DNS-TXT it will be copied to ca.crt.
+    6. `300-termuxBasicSetup` - Installs the normal repository and some basic packages, enables external storage setup and then copies the content of `skeleton/termux` into the termux home directory.
+If you install Termux:Boot the default contents of .termux/boot make sure sshd is started.
+    7. `500-skeletonApps` - Installs all apps in skeleton/apps.
+See the caption about manually backing up and restoring single apps.
+This can be used to set the default input keyboard f.e.

 The device is now ready to hand over to the user for further initial Setup and restore.